tmendenhall/wonkyserver/prompt.md

 The application is intended to be run from a container.

-The application has the following command line arguments. command line aguments are either --arg or -a with the shortened form taken from the first letter of the full argument.
+The application has the following command line arguments. command line arguments are either --arg or -a with the shortened form taken from the first letter of the full argument.
 Take the first n letters if there is an overlap to make them unique.

 * help